So you want to see it all? In a day? You need the Grand Tour of The Cape Peninsula!

 - Services of your private, qualified, experienced and knowledgeable culture guide;

-- All transport for the day in an air-conditioned vehicle.
+- All transport for the day in an air-conditioned vehicle as well a a bottle of water

-- The cost of lunch and any refreshments during the day
+- Lunch and any refreshments during the day